 Table 3.7.
 Estimated and Modeled Migration of Iodine-129 Groundwater Plume.
-Movement of the plume as documented by the Groundwater Monitoring Program (USDOE 2018a) is calculated from the centroids of the GIS polygons representing the 1 pCi/L plume.
-Movement of the STOMP model plume is calculated from the center of mass for dissolved iodine-129 in the z = 115-125 m horizon.
-This table is FIO.
+Movement of the plume as documented by the Groundwater Monitoring Program (DOE 2018a) is calculated from the centroids of the GIS polygons representing the 1 pCi/L plume.
+Movement of the simulated plume is calculated from the center of mass for dissolved iodine-129 in the z = 110-120 m horizon.